Our Dominican family is rich in Saints and Blesseds who have left us heroic examples of fidelity to Christ and His Church.

 At the death of St. Dominic in 1221, the question must have arisen: who could be found to succeed such a saintly man as Master General of the Order of Preachers?

 This formidable task was given to Blessed Jordan, a former preacher at the University of Paris who had been attracted to the Order by Blessed Reginald of Orleans.
-Blessed Jordan is, perhaps, best known for his tremendous success in attracting vocations; he is said to have brought more than a thousand young men into the Order. it was his kindness and inspiration of sanctity above all that drew so many to devote their lives in like manner.
+Blessed Jordan is, perhaps, best known for his tremendous success in attracting vocations; he is said to have brought more than a thousand young men into the Order.
+It was his kindness and inspiration of sanctity above all that drew so many to devote their lives in like manner.

 As daughters of St. Dominic, we are inspired by the zeal of Blessed Jordan to witness to Christ by his simple holiness of life.
-With our filial devotion to Our Lady as Patroness of the Dominican Order, we are especially indebted to him for establishing our well-loved custom of singing the “Salve Regina” each night after Compline.
+With our filial devotion to Our Lady as Patroness of the Dominican Order, we are especially indebted to Blessed Jordan for establishing our well-loved custom of singing the “Salve Regina” each night after Compline.

 Blessed Pier Giorgio Frassati

 Pier Giorgio was born on Holy Saturday, April 6, 1901, and was raised in Turin, Italy.
-While not from a devout family, Pier grew up with a certain love and compassion for others that reflected His love for Christ.
+While not from a devout family, Pier grew up with a certain love and compassion for others that reflected his love for Christ.

 Pier Giorgio joined the Dominican Family as a Tertiary on May 28, 1922.
 He had a very strong devotion to Saint Catherine of Siena.
 He was known for his athletic ability, and especially enjoyed mountain climbing and hiking.
 Pier was full of life and loved the Church, marked by a deep faith.
 This faith was tested when polio rapidly paralyzed him as a young man.
 He passed away on July 4, 1925.